ASFOpenSARlab/opensarlab-docs/user-guides/git_in_OpenSARLab.md

 _After Edit_
 - Updated by user: `sample_notebook__20210616165846.ipynb`
 - Updated by ASF: `sample_notebook.ipynb`

+You can read more about the merging behavior of nbgitpuller [here](https://nbgitpuller.readthedocs.io/en/latest/topic/automatic-merging.html)

 <!--  So is this saying that if one file is missing from remote then none of the files from remote will be pulled?
 Thus removing one remote file will sabotage the whole thing? -->